dvidelabs/poly.shell/doc/api/shell.md

-## Shell
+## Shell Overview

 The most important use of the shell is the shell object automatically created inside job actions, but shells can be used in isolation for many other purposes, including arbitrary tasks in Jakefiles.

-## Overview

-### Shell with job actions
+### Shell with Job Actions

 To understand the shell together with job actions, look at the `Shell API` below and study the options.
-These options represent properties in site configuration objects. the job controller sets a few of these directly: if logging is enabled it will be set in the shell also, and the shell name is not the site name but `this.issuer` which is a longer unique id including the site name for better logging consistency.
+These options represent properties in site configuration objects. the job controller sets a few of these
+directly: if logging is enabled it will be set in the shell also, and the shell name is not the site name but `this.issuer` which is a longer unique id including the site name for better logging consistency.

 See also `sudo` operation below.
 This also apply when running shells under job control.

-### Standalone Shell usage
+### Standalone Shell Usage

 Basic example running local and remote hosts, assuming .ssh/config has been configured with real host name and ssh keys.

     var shell = require('poly').shell;